History of the Lodge

 From the outset, the most significant membership overlap was with the Studholme Lodge No 1591 (now known as United Studholme Alliance Lodge) and there seems to have been a certain amount of assistance offered to that lodge in the early days.
 This relationship has since come to an end.

 During the 1950s, as the original relationship with the Prince of Wales’s Lodge was beginning to grow weak, so the Lodge of Assistance struck up a working arrangement with another ‘red apron’ lodge, British Lodge No 8.
 From the 1950s until the late 1990s membership of British Lodge virtually guaranteed membership of the Lodge of Assistance, and 2773 took on a new role as the virtual ‘lodge of instruction’ for No 8, allowing members and officers to rehearse ceremonies in an informal setting.
-Although that union is now fading, there still remains a sizeable membership overlap between these two lodges.

 Mention must also be made of ‘Rule 8’ assistance, which provides for the Lodge of Assistance to advance any Master Mason rapidly to the Chair when requested to do so by the Grand Lodge or another senior authority, such as Grand Chapter, a Provincial Grand Master, or one of the national Masonic charities.

-Part 4: Further Changes
+Part 4: Other Notes

 Initiates were always few in number, with most members being nominated by other lodges, for reasons of particular ‘assistance’.
 The very first initiate, in 1901, was Geoffrey Thomas, 4th Marquess of Headfort.
 From 1899 to 1926 there were just 12 initiates.
 From then until the new millennium there was just one - Henry Malden Studd in 1967.
 However, in 2003 regular initiations resumed once more, and a number of young masons have entered the lodge and the Craft through this route.
 So much degree work has been generated in fact, that the Lodge of Assistance has been able to assist several other London lodges which are short of floor work by providing candidates to receive degrees in such other lodges.

-In 1999 the Lodge of Assistance reached its 100th birthday, but sadly it was not permitted a party!
-The Grand Lodge raised several questions relating to the issue of ‘continuous working’ of the Lodge; in other words, it was alleged that the Lodge may have shut down at two different points in its history, and subsequently re-started after a gap.
-This practice causes an automatic disqualification from the award of a Centenary Jewel.
+In 1999 the Lodge of Assistance reached its 100th birthday, but sadly it was not permitted a party.
+The Grand Lodge alleged a lack of ‘continuous working’, suggesting that the Lodge may have shut down at two different points in its history, and subsequently re-started after a gap.
+However, after four extra years of careful research, the necessary evidence was eventually produced to prove continuous working, and the Centenary was finally celebrated in 2003.
+Since that year, all members of the Lodge have been entitled to wear the Lodge Centenary Jewel with their other masonic regalia.

-However, the necessary evidence was eventually produced to prove continuous working.
-This process took an extra four years of work, meaning that the Centenary was finally celebrated in 2003.
+In 1999 the Lodge of Assistance reached its 100th birthday, but sadly it was not permitted a party.
+The Grand Lodge alleged a lack of ‘continuous working’, suggesting that the Lodge may have shut down at two different points in its history, and subsequently re-started after a gap.
+However, after four extra years of careful research, the necessary evidence was eventually produced to prove continuous working, and the Centenary was finally celebrated in 2003.
 Since that year, all members of the Lodge have been entitled to wear the Lodge Centenary Jewel with their other masonic regalia.

 Published History